1980 Formula One season: Round 13: Canada

 The final leg of the 1980 Formula One season was a 2-part tour in North America, starting in Canada, at the Ile-Notre Dame circuit in Montreal.
 This race had to be restarted after a multiple pile-up involving Piquet and Jones at the start, when Jones shut the door at the very first corner after the start.
-Piquet jumped into the spare car, which had a short-lasting qualifying Ford/Cosworth engine in it – and although Piquet was clearly faster than anyone else, the engine in his Brabham blew up early on, and Jones won the race, which effectively gave the gritty Australian his only ever Formula One Drivers' Championship, and Williams's first ever Constructors' Championship.
-Unfortunately, Jabouille's weekend was much worse than Piquet's: he crashed head on into a tire-wall and broke both his legs.
+Piquet jumped into the spare car, which had a short-lasting qualifying Ford/Cosworth engine in it which blew up early on, and Jones won the race, which effectively gave the Australian his only ever Formula One Drivers' Championship, and Williams's first ever Constructors' Championship.
+Jabouille crashed head on into a tire-wall and broke both of his legs.